weijiexi/UI-UX-Design/FigmaSkill/Readme.md

 ### Key Benefits:

-- **Design-to-Code Workflows**: Whether it's creating new atomic components with the proper variables and stylings or building out multi-layer application flows, the server provides a more efficient and accurate design-to-code workflow.
+- **Design-to-Code Workflows**: Whether it's creating new atomic components with the proper variables and stylings or building out multi-layer application flows, **the server provides a more efficient and accurate design-to-code workflow**.
 - **Better Context**: By providing references to specific variables, components, and styles, the Dev Mode MCP server can make generated code more precise, efficient, and reduce LLM token usage.
 - **Direct API Access**: Instead of AI tools guessing from screenshots, they get actual design data including components, styles, and layout information